changcheng967/Kata_web/README.md

 - **Modifications**: Contact the author for derivative works.

 **Violations may result in legal action or revocation of access to private components.**
+**Note: This is the public version of the code which is not the full version(minimal for usage) The private version will remain private unless we are told to open source the full code by Doulet Media**

 ---